aardvark-platform/fablish/README.md

 Application.Run(w)
 ```

-or use a standalone server:
+or use a stand-alone server:
 ```F#
 Fablish.runLocally "8083" app // run websocket on port 8083 and serve website requests on localhost:8083 while a debug web page is available for chrome on localhost:1337
 ```

-In both cases your application can be debugged using chrome debugging tools:
+In both cases your application can be debugged using Chrome debugging tools:

 ## Building